jdhao/blog_source/tmux_plugin_management.md

 ### plugin uninstall ###

-1. Delete or comment out the plugin in `.tmux.conf`
+1. Delete or comment out the plugin line in `.tmux.conf`

 2. Press `<prefix> + alt + u` to remove the plugin

 ## Automatic install of tpm on new machines